Cyclist seriously injured after being struck by car in Weston

 He said Myte Velasquez, 41, was traveling west on South Post Road toward Bonaventure Boulevard when she was hit by a white car early Thursday.

-"Very experienced cyclist and there is a bike lane on that road, so I am almost positive she would’ve been in the bike lane," Mlujeak said.
+"Very experienced cyclist and there's a bike lane on that road, so I'm almost positive she would've been in the bike lane," Mlujeak said.

 "Broken bones, broken back, possible pelvis, hip, broken ribs and she has some bleeding on the brain," Mlujeak said.